In The Archives

 Inside the Provincial Archives of Alberta’s vaults are literally millions of primary sources that document a tiny portion of our province's history, from photographs and audio recordings to government records and maps.

 The Provincial Archives of Alberta is the official repository for records of the Government of Alberta and its departments that are of historical significance.
 The Provincial Archives also collects records from private donors outside of government.
-Overall, the holdings of the Provincial Archives amount to over 40,000 linear meters.
+Overall, the Provincial Archives holds approximately 51,540 linear metres of government textual records and 4,360 linear metres of private records.

 - The Archives holds collections for each of Alberta's Premiers, including correspondence, speeches, reports and office fonds.